-RF transmitter socket and harness - Included with your board is a wiring harness that allows plug and play installation of an RF based loader, such as the Draxxus Pulse.
-The wiring harness plugs into the RF socket on the board and into the RF transmitter.
-When installed and synchronized with the loader, the transmitter will be automatically powered during every shot.
+Draxxus Pulse loader RF transmitter harness - Included with your board is a wiring harness that allows plug and play installation of the Draxxus Pulse loader RF transmitter.
+The wiring harness plugs into the solenoid socket, then splices off to the transmitter and actual solenoid connector.
+When installed, the transmitter will automatically be powered during every shot once it is synchronized with the Pulse loader.
+Alternatively, a separate Pulse socket is located just below the trigger switch.